HMS Coventry (D118): Tributes

-No member of Coventry received an award for bravery.
+Crew members of Coventry were mentioned-in-dispatches and received commendations.
 CPO Aircrewman M J Tupper of No.846 NAS was awarded a Distinguished Service Medal for his part in the rescue.
 After the war, a cross to commemorate crew members who lost their lives was erected on Pebble Island.

 David Hart Dyke, Coventry's commanding officer during the Falklands War, wrote about the ship's tale in his book Four Weeks in May: The Loss of HMS Coventry.
 This was adapted by the BBC into a documentary Sea of Fire, with dramatised sequences and shown in June 2007.
 In 2011 it was announced that a feature-length film would be produced based on Four Weeks in May, to be written and directed by Tom Shankland.
 The documentary television series Seconds from Disaster featured the attack on the Coventry in the episode "Sinking the Coventry" in December 2012.

 The wreck site is a controlled site under the Protection of Military Remains Act.
 Five months after Coventry sank, a RN Fleet Diving Team conducted an underwater survey of the wreck, which they found lying on her port side in approximately 100 m of water.
-This survey was the beginning of "Operation Blackleg", a series of dives to recover classified documentation and equipment and to make the remaining weapons safe by means of explosive demolition.
+This survey was the beginning of Operation Blackleg, a series of dives to recover classified documentation and equipment and to make the remaining weapons safe by means of explosive demolition.
 The dive team recovered several personal items belonging to Hart Dyke and other officers along with the ship's battle ensign, later presented to the next Coventry, a Type 22 frigate.
 The divers also recovered the Cross of Nails, originally presented to the ship by Coventry Cathedral.
 This too was loaned to the new Coventry, until her decommissioning in 2002, when it returned to the cathedral.
 The Cross is now carried on board HMS Diamond (D34), a Type 45 destroyer.

 There is a memorial plaque to the dead of HMS Coventry at Holy Trinity Church, Coventry.